switch-dimension/switchdimension-ai-webapp-starter/README.md

 #### Option A: Using Supabase Local (Recommended)

 1. Make sure you have Docker installed and running on your machine
+2. Make sure you have the Supabase global CLI installed
+3. Install the supabase cli locally in the root of the folder with npx supabase
 2. Run the following command to start Supabase locally:
 ```bash
 npx supabase start